YangLab/CIRCexplorer2/docs/modules/annotate.md

 ## Notes about options

 1. It would randomly report one circular RNA isoform for each back-splicing junction based on existed gene annotations.
 2. If you set `--no-fix` options, [realignment step of fusion junction reads](http://www.sciencedirect.com/science/article/pii/S0092867414011118) will be skipped.
-It is useful for species with poor gene annotations, but the accuracy of circular RNA predication would decrease.
+It is useful for species with poor gene annotations, but the accuracy of circular RNA prediction would decrease.

 ## Output